The-Software-Gorilla/tdd-by-example/cs/ch16/README.md

 There are a couple of things about this to bear in mind:
 1. The tests are not just for verifying the code works.
 They are also a form of documentation.
 They show how the code is intended to be used and what the expected behavior is.
 2. These tests are part of a code base that requires continued maintenance.
-As additonal features are added, the tests will help ensure that existing functionality is not broken, and they will need to be adjusted to cater for new functionality.
+As additional features are added, the tests will help ensure that existing functionality is not broken, and they will need to be adjusted to cater for new functionality.